ggez/ggez/docs/BuildingForEveryPlatform.md

 You should be able to just copy-paste the executable file and the `resources` directory to wherever you want.

-# Mac

-Should be able to just install Rust and run the game, same as the basic setup instructions.

-## Distributing

-TODO: Fix this now that I have access to a mac.

-???

 # Windows